 Removing Bloatware

-"Bloatware" is the term for software that is pre-installed on a device or computer.
-Usually you can not choose whether it will be installed or not, as it comes as part of the default package.
-Some devices allow you to uninstall these applications, while some have bits (files) at the root of the system and cannot be cleaned without increased permissions.
+“Bloatware” is the term for software that is pre-installed on a device or a computer.
+Usually you can't choose whether it's installed or not, as it comes as part of the default package.
+Some Appliances allow you to uninstall these apps, while some have their pieces (archives them) at the root of the system and cannot be cleaned without having increased privileges.
 Root access allows you to control bloatware so you can delete even the most stubborn applications.

 Does this still apply to 2018?